Round scones with jam on white plate.

 Other Recipes to Try

 Spice Muffins, Sweet Milk Griddle Cakes, and Old-Fashioned Buttermilk Biscuits are other great breakfast recipes to try.
 Old-Fashioned Banana Bread and Classic French Toast also make for a yummy breakfast.
-Sourdough English Muffins from The Baker’s Table blog or Air Fryer English Muffins from Katy Kicker are also delicious.
+These Air Fryer English Muffins from Katy Kicker are also delicious.
 For a savory option, try these Ham and Cheese Scones.

 Overall, I enjoyed this recipe.
 The flavor and texture were just right for adding toppings or fillings.
 They were easy to make and I liked that I didn’t need to use my oven.
 These would be perfect for summertime and I could see myself making these while camping.
 Next time, I might try a larger biscuit cutter because I prefer my scones a bit larger.